RocketChat/docs-old/guides/user-guides/user-panel/managing-your-account.md

 ## Preferences

-In the _Preferences_ section, the end-user has the ability to configure and set his own user preferences on Rocket.Chat server.
+In the _Preferences_ section, the end-user has the ability to configure and set their own user preferences on Rocket.Chat server.

 ### Localization